MatthewVerbryke/boxbot_ros/README.md

 ## Recommended OS/Programs

 This software was developed and tested in:
-- Ubuntu 18.04 LTS
+- Ubuntu 20.04 LTS
-- ROS Melodic
+- ROS Noetic
-- Gazebo 9.0.0
+- Gazebo 11.10.2
-- MoveIt! for ROS Melodic
+- MoveIt! for ROS Noetic

-The new C++ driver (currently WIP) requires [LibSerial](https://github.com/crayzeewulf/libserial) to create and use Serial Ports to interface with the ArbotixM boards.
+The new C++ driver (currently WIP) requires [Libserial](https://github.com/crayzeewulf/libserial) to create and use Serial Ports to interface with the ArbotixM boards.

 ## Installation